zhengsipeng/zhengsipeng.github.io/_pages/includes/intro.md

 ## Welcome to My Homepage!

-I'm a general partner of <b>BeingBeyond</b>, a startup dedicated to advancing foundation models for embodied AI, where I collaborate closely [Prof. Zongqing Lu](https://z0ngqing.github.io).
+I'm a general partner of <b>BeingBeyond</b>, a startup dedicated to advancing foundation models for general-purposed humanoid robots, where I collaborate closely [Prof. Zongqing Lu](https://z0ngqing.github.io).
 Prior to this, I was a researcher at the [Beijing Academy of Artificial Intelligence(BAAI)](https://www.baai.ac.cn).
 I obtained my PhD and bachelor's degree from [Renmin University of China (RUC)](https://en.ruc.edu.cn), under the guidance of [Prof. Qin Jin](https://www.jin-qin.com).
 My research primarily focuses on human behavior understanding, vision-and-language learning, and the development of open-world embodied agents.